ld32/HTSbauer/Readme.md

 * mochiview directory with wig files ready to load in mochiview
 * fastqc directory with one html and one zip file for quality controls for which barcode
 * temp directory containing the bam files for each barcode as well as the peak calling files for each barcode
+* a IGV directory with sorted and indexed bam files to load in IGV
 * demultiplex and mapping pdf files with statistics of these two steps
 * log.out file with the entire log of the script run